 - Parkdale Queen West Community Health Centre (Parkdale site) – Dufferin and Queen

-- South Riverdale Community Health Centre (Moss Park site) – Sherbourne and Queen
+- South Riverdale Community Health Centre (Moss Park site) – Sherbourne and Queen (samples will be accepted again on June 24)

 - Street Health – Sherbourne and Dundas